cyberark/conjur-openapi-spec/CONTRIBUTING.md

 ## Manual Testing

-You can access a compatible version of the the Conjur (Ruby-based) command line interface by starting the `cli` docker compose container:
+You can access a compatible version of the the Conjur command line interface by starting the `cli` docker compose container:
 ```shell
 $ ./bin/cli